Environmental, Social and Governance

 Corporate Headquarters

 Our focus on environmental responsibility is also demonstrated by how we manage our day-to-day activities at our corporate headquarters in Hunt Valley, Maryland, which represents our entire controlled corporate real estate.
-Our leased space of approximately 27,000 square feet has earned the LEED Silver Certification in Existing Buildings: Operations & Maintenance.
-We promote energy efficiency with features such as an automatic lighting control system, water efficient features, low-VOC paints and floor adhesives, and a single-stream recycling service.
+Our leased space of approximately 41,500 square feet1 has earned the LEED Silver Certification in Existing Buildings: Operations & Maintenance.
+We promote energy efficiency with features such as an automatic lighting control system, water efficient features, low- VOC paints and floor adhesives, and a single-stream recycling service.
+The precipitous decrease in waste generated at our headquarters in 2023 was due to more granular reporting from the landlord regarding the proration of square footage for the total building and our associated allotment of waste.
 The information below relates solely to our leased corporate headquarters real estate.

 Scope 1 (metric tons of CO2e) 0 0 0

-Scope 1 & 2 carbon footprint target By the end of 2023, we intend to achieve carbon neutrality for our Scope 1 and Scope 2 emissions.
-As a growing company, this will encompass the expected increase in square footage of our controlled real estate in the coming years.
+Scope 1 & 2 carbon footprint target In 2023, we achieved carbon neutrality for our Scope 1 and Scope 2 emissions through the use of verified carbon offsets.
+We intend to maintain our carbon neutrality related to our Scope 1 and Scope 2 emissions on an on-going basis.
+As a growing company, this will encompass the square footage of our controlled real estate in the coming years.

 Environmental fines (#; $) 0; $0 0; $0 0; $0